 Demand Bound Functions (DBF) present an approach to analyze the schedulability of real-time workloads [22].
 A mixed-criticality task set is schedulable if the maximum execution demand of all tasks is less than the resource supply in any time interval of a given length in each operation mode.
-The demand bound of a task in a given interval is defined as the sum of execution times of all jobs of tasks, which have both arrival times and deadlines in this
+The demand bound of a task in a given interval is defined as the sum of execution times of all jobs of tasks, which have both arrival times and deadlines in this interval.
+DBF-based test is effective but has high computation complexity, and can be applied to general mixed-criticality task sets.
+In the following, we develop a new DBF computation in each operation mode by considering timing, reliability, QoS, and energy.
+We compute DBF locally for each core, but we should also have a global glance at all cores because of replicas existence since execution or cancelation of replicas may have an effect on DBF computations of other cores.
+Also, in order to improve the accuracy of demand bound analysis, we use the unified DBF approach similar to [22], [40], which considers time intervals crossing the mode switch point (transition from one mode to another one) to link the system behaviors in different execution modes.
+We now derive task's resource demands in all operation modes (epochs) to determine whether a given task set is schedulable under our proposed method.

 Epoch 1: In the NR mode, the DVFS technique is applied to HC and LC tasks.
 Although replicas are canceled at the end of the successful completion of their corresponding primary tasks, their execution time overlaps with corresponding primary tasks should be considered in DBF computations.
-The overlap time of each replica job (overlap_time_j) is the difference between the completion time of the primary HC job and the start time of its corresponding replica job.
+The overlap time of each replica job (overlap_time_i) is the difference between the completion time of the primary HC job and the start time of its corresponding replica job.
 The resource demands of tasks which are executed on core m_k are computed as follows:

-$$DBF{\tau_i \in \Gamma{m_k}(HC)}^{NR}(\tau_i, l) = \max\left\{\left\lfloor \frac{l + T_i - D_i}{T_i} \right\rfloor, 0\right\} \cdot \frac{f{max}}{f_i} \cdot W_i^{LO}$$ (40)
+$$DBF{\tau_i \in \Gamma{m_k}(HC)}^{NR}(\tau_i, l) = \max\left\{ \left\lfloor \frac{l + T_i - D_i}{T_i} \right\rfloor, 0 \right\} \cdot \frac{f{max}}{f_i} W_i^{LO}$$ (40)